 Countries.
 Since Apple Music is more renowned to people around the world, it became available to more than 100 countries and counting.
 Amazon Music, however, can only be accessed from 28 countries.

-Verdict.
 Since Amazon Music supports iOS devices, the compatibility of Apple Music becomes obsolete in this Amazon Music VS Apple Music comparison.
 Plus, the country supported doesn’t really matter since VPN is easily accessible nowadays.
 So the clear winner for this part is Amazon Music.

 You should now have an idea of which is better because of this Amazon Music VS Apple Music comparison, but it ultimately comes down to your preferences.